 - All transportation, according to the program.

 - Personal specialized gear – sleds, pulling harness.

 - All meals according to the program after leaving hotel.

 - International Airfare to and from trip start.

-- Food, beverages, while in hotel in Winnipeg.
+- Food, beverages, while in arrival / departure city.

-- Lodging costs in hotel on February 12th and 21st in Winnipeg.
+- Lodging costs in hotel on February 11th and 18th.